pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-10/index.md

 We've introduced a new command that allows you to list all permissions of a Power App as well as an additional command to modify the app owner.
 Check out the details below:

-To lists all permissions of a Power App simply run:
+To lists all permissions of a Power App, simply run:

 ```sh
 m365 pa app permission list --appName bc9f0a7e-53df-46af-b669-5888bb2f63d0